 In spite of ever-increasing volumes of mail and hence work, the amiable and industrious Mrs Biggar faithfully discharged her duties as postmistress at the derisory pittance of £40 per annum.
 No additional assistance was provided to her to recompense her for her efforts nor was any recognition offered to her in her endeavours.

 It is interesting to note that my great-great grandfather, the Rev Francis McCleland of 7 Castle Hill, the first clergyman at St Mary’s Church and an 1820 Settler, also experienced a similar problem as the Postmaster.
 In his case, his salary of £200 per annum remained fixed for the period 1835 until his death in 1853.
-Unlike the docile, placid Mrs Biggar, my ancestor did not take his salary situation without equanimity.
+Unlike the docile, placid Mrs Biggar, my ancestor did not take his salary situation with equanimity.
 Instead he badgered all manner of officials including the Duke of Wellington, but all to no avail.
-In that case, what were the chances that a lowly Postmaster, and a female to boot, would achieve any increment.
+Since that was the case, what were the chances that a lowly Postmaster, and a female to boot, would achieve any increment?

-In those days, the postal service operated on a counter to counter basis.
+In those days the postal service operated on a counter-to-counter basis.
 By that is implied that there were no postmen and that the residents had to call at the Post Office themselves in order to collect their mail.
-Furthermore, as Port Elizabeth, in spite of its increasing prosperity, was not on the main postal route which bypassed Port Elizabeth by being routed through Uitenhage.
+Furthermore, Port Elizabeth, in spite of its increasing prosperity, was not on the main postal route which bypassed Port Elizabeth by being routed through Uitenhage.
 Only by the time of Mrs Biggar was this remedied when a mail service was instituted between Cape Town and Port Elizabeth.
-This came overland by special post cart in a four-foot square box and took about three days, travelling day and night in relays.
+This came overland by special post cart in a four-foot square box and took about three days, travelling by day and night in relays.